Notification on the disposal of voting rights

-AB Linas Agro Group received the notifications from Arūnas Zubas and Jonas Bakšys on disposal of voting rights (see attachments).
+AB Linas Agro Group received the notification from Tomas Tumėnas on disposal of voting rights (see attachment).
 The reason for crossing the threshold – changes in legal regulation.
 The declared threshold that was crossed – 5%.

 For more information please contact Finance Director Mažvydas Šileika, mob. +370 619 19 403, e-mail m.sileika@linasagro.lt.